Formula of Past Continuous Tense

 We make the past continuous tense with the auxiliary verb (was, were) and the present participle or continuous form of the main verb.
-The actions described by this tense do not have a known beginning or end.
+The actions described by the past continuous tense do not have a known beginning or end.

 Structure: Subject + was/were + (Verb1) +ing + Object